itsIsabelle17/Netflix-Business-Web-Analysis/README.md

 # Business, Web, and Marketing Analysis for Netflix

 ## About the Project
-Netflix’s mission statement is “We want to entertain the world.”
-Netflix tries to attract customers to its service by providing access to best-in-class TV series, documentaries, feature films, and mobile games anywhere and anytime.
-Entertainment and Worldwide scale are primary points of Netflix’s mission statement.
-Netflix’s corporate vision is to be one of the leading companies of the OTT business era.
-The company focuses on continuing dominant leadership in OTT business, easy internet access, and entertainment.
+Netflix's mission is to entertain the world by providing access to high-quality TV series, documentaries, films, and mobile games.
+Their vision is to be a leading company in the OTT business, focusing on dominant leadership, easy internet access, and entertainment.
+While Netflix was the first and largest streaming service, it has faced tough competition from rivals like Disney+, Hulu, and Amazon Prime.
+As a result, Netflix has experienced a decline in subscribers and a significant drop in stock price.
-Netflix was the first and largest streaming service, generating approximately $30 billion annually.
-And the giant dominated the market for a while until other competitors like Disney+, Hulu, Amazon Prime, and others entered the market over the past few years.
-However, with the development of the OTT industry, Netflix has been in a fierce battle with its competitors, and it has lost subscribers after 10 years.
-In particular, the number of subscribers lost about 1.2 million in the first and second quarters of this year, and the stock price also fell by more than 70% from the peak in November 2021.
 This project aims to suggest a marketing strategy by analyzing Netflix's business model and the problems it is currently facing.

 ### Major Goals